emacsmirror/pubmed/README.md

 (require 'pubmed-unpaywall)
 (setq pubmed-unpaywall-email "your_email@example.com")
 ```

 - The Dissemin fulltext function is invoked by <kbd>M-x pubmed-get-dissemin</kbd>.
-  Using Dissemin is legal and requires the following in your `init.el` or `.emacs` file:
+  Using Dissemin is legal and requires the following in your `init.el` or `.emacs`
+  file:

 ```lisp
 (require 'pubmed-dissemin)
 ```

+*Warning*: Dissemin may link to a fulltext html page instead of a remote PDF
+  file.
+This may lead to errors if the `pubmed-fulltext-action` depends on a PDF
+  filetype.

 - The Springer Nature fulltext function is invoked by <kbd>M-x
   pubmed-get-springer</kbd>.
 Using Springer Nature is legal and requires you to